The Portland Region’s Annual Market Reviews

 These reviews provide segment-specific clarity—carefully separating detached single-family homes, condominiums, attached housing on owned land, and manufactured homes on owned land—avoiding the common pitfall of conflating these distinct property types, which can distort trends, valuation accuracy, and appraisal reliability.

 I treat the Portland Region (six Oregon counties: Clackamas, Columbia, Hood River, Multnomah, Washington, Yamhill) and Vancouver Region (four Washington counties: Clark, Cowlitz, Klickitat, Skamania) as distinct market areas to avoid the conflation common in official Portland–Vancouver–Hillsboro MSA reporting.
-This separation accounts for meaningful state-level differences in property taxation (Oregon’s Measure 50 vs. Washington’s levy system), disclosure requirements, regulatory environments, and data handling — all of which impact appraisal practice and trend analysis.
+This separation accounts for meaningful state-level differences in property taxation (Oregon’s Measure 50 vs. Washington’s levy system), disclosure requirements, regulatory environments, and data handling—all of which impact appraisal practice and trend analysis.
+The Portland Region is the primary focus of the blog, with occasional commentary on the Vancouver Region for cross-state comparisons.

 All data is rigorously cleaned from RMLS sources—for common challenges (misclassifications, incomplete fields, status anomalies, etc.) and mitigation steps, see: RMLS Data Challenges.